-ability to handle stress curiosity hard work an open mind family support luck
+ability to handle stress hard work curiosity an open mind family support luck

 - B IN GROUPS Discuss these statements.
-Decide as a group whether you Agree, Disagree, or are Not sure. - 1 You have to have the right attitude to be successful. - 2 Successful people focus on being good at just one thing. - 3 Most successful people have been lucky in their lives.
+Decide as a group whether you Agree, Disagree, or are Not sure. - 1 You have to have the right attitude to be successful. - 2 Successful people focus on being good at just one thing. - 3 Most successful people have been lucky in their lives. - C Share your answers with the class.
+Explain the reasons for your choices.